zaidzamrik/news-scrapper-for-stocks-/README.md

 5.open using the enviroment ip
 -http://127.0.0.1:8000/

+How to run using as a CLI:
+-The tool can be run using a ticker or a company name.
+-To run as a CLI, instead of running a web app you just input the commands in your terminal.
+-Example with company name: python3 main.py AAPL -Example with custom options: python3 main.py AAPL --lookback-days 365 --max-articles 25 --risk-profile moderate

 Notes:
 -this is not financial advice.

 -This app is for research and educational use.

 -Missing news data can affect the final signal.

 -News coverage depends on provider availability and API access.

 -The recommendation system is simplified for beginner readability.